About the course

-To form people of prayer within the Carmelite lived tradition.
-The course draws primarily from lived Carmelite spirituality and prepares course participants to be a guiding and prayerful presence in the world.
+To form people of prayer.
+The course draws primarily from lived Carmelite spirituality and prepares course participants to be a prayerful presence in the world.
 The course may also enrich and deepen the prayer life of those who are more at home in other Christian or Catholic traditions of prayer or spiritual formation.

-- To form people of prayer in a nine-month course
+- To form people of prayer in a ten-week course over ten months

-- To encourage an experience of living and praying in a Carmelite community
+- To encourage an experience of living and praying with an online praying community

 - All graduates of the course will have a deep and comprehensive understanding of the experience of prayer in a way that is enriching and empowering

-- An understanding of prayer within the Teresian sense of intimacy with God
+- An understanding of prayer as an experience of intimacy with God

 - The ability to help people to grow in their prayer and spiritual life

-- An understanding of biblical Christian Anthropology and our core identity as Beloved of God, informed by insights from Carmelite saints
+- An appreciation of our core identity as Beloved of God, informed by insights from Carmelite saints

 The following are the key features of our unique programme.